MicrosoftDocs/fabric-docs/docs/onelake/onelake-consumption.md

 OneLake uses the same mappings as ADLS to classify the operation to the category as [here](/azure/storage/blobs/map-rest-apis-transaction-categories).

 > [!NOTE]
 > There is a [known issue](../get-started/known-issues/known-issue-553-onelake-compute-transactions-not-reported-metrics-app.md) where OneLake transaction usage is not consuming CUs and not counting against your capacity limits.
-OneLake will provide notice before correcting the issue.
+Beginning February 19, 2024, we'll have corrected this issue and OneLake will resume consuming CUs and counting against capacity limits.
 Meanwhile,
 >* Start monitoring your OneLake usage in the [Fabric Capacity Metrics app](../enterprise/metrics-app.md) and compare it to your capacity limit.
+You will see OneLake usage labeled as background non-billable.
+After February 19, OneLake usage will change to background billable, meaning it counts against capacity limits.
 >* If you use a Warehouse or SQL Analytics endpoint, we recommend that you review [this](../data-warehouse/semantic-models.md#automatically-update-semantic-model-objects) setting to further optimize Onelake transaction costs.

 ### Operation types